j-mckerracher/impute-missing-data/README.md

    - Solutions that are well-documented, computationally efficient, and modular will receive additional points.

 ### **data set**:
 - You will be provided with the data set containing resource usage metrics, with irregular timestamps and missing values.
-The exact time interval for resampling will be provided at the start of the challenge.
+The exact time interval for resampling will be one-minute.